oasis-tcs/sarif-spec/sarif-2.2/prose/sarif-v2.2-editor-draft.md

 A SARIF viewer or result management system **MAY** use the additional hierarchical components to allow a user to suppress a subset of the violations of a given rule.
 A result management system **MAY** also use the additional components to more precisely match results between runs.

-> EXAMPLE: In this example, the first result describes a violation of rule `CA2101`.
+> EXAMPLE 1: In this example, the first result describes a violation of rule `CA2101`.
 Its `ruleId` consists entirely of the rule’s identifier.
 The second and third results both describe violations of rule `CA5350`.
 Each of their `ruleId`s specifies an additional hierarchical component that more precisely describes the rule violation.
 Note that `rule.index` ([§3.27.7](#rule-property), [§3.52.5](#reportingdescriptorreference-object--index-property)) for both those results is `1`; despite the additional hierarchical components in `ruleId`, both results describe violations of the same rule.
 >
 > A SARIF viewer or result management system might allow a user to suppress, for example, only those violations of rule `CA5350` which specify `md5` as the second hierarchical component of `ruleId`; that is, to allow the use of MD5 but still warn about the uses of other weak cryptographic algorithms.
 >